Chadys/GAN_experiments/Readme.md

 - Pokemon (scrapped from official site)
 - Yugioh (scrapped from official site)
 - Magic (scrapped from official site)
+- Landscape (from the summer2winter_yosemite dataset in this [project](https://github.com/junyanz/CycleGAN) which was built using the Flickr API with the tag yosemite)

 ## Project files arrangement